 For all the dizzying types of pasta that exist (around 400) and the even more dizzying array of names with which they have been baptized (at least four times as many), there is surely one special one meant just for you.
 Join us to find your perfect match.
-Learn how to make your own pasta at home and enjoy the differences between fresh pasta and pasta secca — the dried staple that lives in all of our larders (and often comes to life in our most desperate of midnight hours).
+Learn how to make your own pasta at home and better understand how to get the best from pasta fresca and pasta secca — the dried staple that lives in all of our larders.
 To complete the experience, we’ll make sure you become well acquainted with a few of our favourite classic and regional sauces.
-Whatever dish you gravitate towards, we’re confident that you will leave us with the pasta skills to happily satisfy your own hunger games.
+Whatever flavours you gravitate towards, we’re confident that you will leave us with the pasta skills to happily satisfy your own hunger games.

 ". . . a thoroughly enjoyable evening."

 Thanks to Eric and crew for a thoroughly enjoyable evening.
 I can't believe we packed so much in.
 Great to have a tutor so knowledgable about his subject.
 I'll be finally dusting off the unused pasta machine (that I've had for years) to make pasta this weekend and looking for 'victims' to feed.
 Great fun.
 Thanks.

 Eric and Jose were so friendly and patient.
 Beautiful recipes.
 Well taught.

 Anonymous, Pasta Masterlass Participant

 Frequently asked questions

 - Where can I read information about your COVID related customer information?